KrikorHerlopian1/encryption-decryption/README.md

 | Encrypt       | king          | MEETMEATTHECORNER | WMRZYIEMFLEVHYRGF           | ZMVGMILYWYFHFREER
 | Decrypt       | king          | ZMVGMILYWYFHFREER | WMRZYIEMFLEVHYRGF           | MEETMEATTHECORNER

-In case of encryption, First encryption is vigenere and second encryption is double columnar tranpsotion resulting in output.txt
+In case of encryption, First encryption is Autokey Cipher and second encryption is double columnar tranpsotion resulting in output.txt

-In case of decryption, First decryption is done using tranposition and then second decryption done using vigenere resulting in output.txt
+In case of decryption, First decryption is done using transposition and then second decryption done using Autokey Cipher resulting in output.txt